 CDWP reviews and evaluates its system reliability indices to monitor inspection and maintenance efforts.
 SAIDI, SAIFI, CAIDI, and MAIFI systems statistics are recorded, tracked and evaluated with respect to SCE transmission interruptions vs. City distribution interruptions to its customers for internal reliability.

 CDWP’s utility maintenance management system (NexGen Asset Management System) is used to collect all data subject to GO165.
 All maintenance and inspection efforts are recorded and tracked in NexGen for the City electric distribution facilities.
 Maintenance history for each piece of equipment is being archived in NexGen.
-Additionally, CDPW’s substation inspections and maintenance program complies with GO174 guidelines as well as manufacturer specifications, standards, and recommendations.
+Additionally, CDWP’s substation inspections and maintenance program complies with GO174 guidelines as well as manufacturer specifications, standards, and recommendations.
 CDWP performs inspections of all substation and systems components including recording and analysis of all alarms, heat signatures, fluid levels, meters, fuses, contacts, cable connections, breaker settings, etc.

 Independent Auditor